 Support to the Open Method of Coordination Working Group of Member States’ experts on “Cultural Heritage Resilience for Climate Change”

 The EENC supports the Open Method of Coordination Working Group of Member States’ experts focusing on “adaptation to climate change” with a target output of “… awareness-raising and capacity-building of national heritage experts on sustainability of cultural heritage”.
 The title of the group’s mandate is “Strengthening Cultural Heritage Resilience for Climate Change”.
 The group of experts actively works on identifying and exchanging good practices and innovative measures for safeguarding cultural heritage in relation to climate change.
-The group is also examining the contribution cultural heritage can make to mitigating and combating climate change in line with the European Green Deal’s goals.
+The group also examines the contribution cultural heritage can make to mitigating and combating climate change in line with the European Green Deal’s goals.
 The EENC has contributed to the work of this OMC Group since 2021.
 The final report and its ten recommendations on how to better protect cultural heritage from the impact of climate change is available here.